mindwind/my-draft/note/english_phrases.md

   The rise in the unemployment figure should level out soon.

+## May
+- may as well  不妨，最好
+  We may as well set out on our travels.
+  You may as well call a cat a little tiger as call a tiger a big cat.

+- may well  有充分理由
+  He may well be proud of his success.

 ## Make
 - make up one's mind  决心
   He has made up his mind to study hard.

+## Many
+- many a  许多
+  Many a child knows only that much.

 ## Much